 Loan Review Officer Salary

 Median pay for Loan Review Officers in the United States lies in the neighborhood of $70K annually.
 Medical and dental coverage is claimed by most, and more than half earn vision coverage.
 Job satisfaction for Loan Review Officers is high.
 Men make up a slight majority of Loan Review Officers (57 percent) who responded to the survey.
+The information for this snapshot was generated by responses to the PayScale salary survey.

 |Total Pay (|